algosup/2022-2023-project-4-game-design-Team-1/Specifications/Technical_Specifications.md

 #### 3.2 🔸 User Skills

+The user should be able to know what an escape game is.
+The user should be able to speak English.
+The user should be able to manipulate a computer with keyboard.

 #### 3.3 🔸 Game mechanics

 | Mechanics | Type | Goal of the mechanic |